trustgraph-ai/trustgraph/README.md

     *   It then maps these extracted **semantic relationships and concepts to high-dimensional vector embeddings**, capturing the nuanced meaning beyond simple keyword matching.

 2.  **Hybrid Retrieval Process:**
-    *   When a query is received, TrustRAG first performs a **cosine similarity search** on the vector embeddings to identify potentially relevant concepts and relationships within the knowledge graph.
+    *   When an agent needs to perform deep research, it first performs a **cosine similarity search** on the vector embeddings to identify potentially relevant concepts and relationships within the knowledge graph.
     *   This initial vector search **pinpoints relevant entry points** within the structured Knowledge Graph.

 3.  **Context Generation via Subgraph Traversal:**
-    *   Based on the ranked results from the similarity search, TrustRAG dynamically **generates relevant subgraphs**.
+    *   Based on the ranked results from the similarity search, agents are provided with only the relevant subgraphs for **deep context**.
-    *   It starts from the identified entry points and traverses the connections within the Knowledge Graph.
-Users can configure the **number of 'hops'** (relationship traversals) to expand the contextual window, gathering interconnected information.
+    *   Users can configure the **number of 'hops'** (relationship traversals) to extend the depth of knowledge availabe to the agents.
     *   This structured **subgraph**, containing entities and their relationships, forms a highly relevant and context-aware input prompt for the LLM that is endlessly configurable with options for the number of entities, relationships, and overall subgraph size.

 ## 🧠 Knowledge Packages